 If you want to avoid your data being at risk, you don’t have too many options.
 The safest bet is to stop using your computer, shred your credit cards, buy everything in cash, and maybe even live off-the-grid.
 This isn’t exactly feasible for most consumers, of course, so luckily there’s an alternative: masked credit cards.

 Now, what exactly is a masked card, where can you get one, and will it really protect you?
-Let’s take a moment to talk about these sneaky, information-protecting products and why it might need to be the next thing you add to your arsenal.
+Let’s take a moment to talk about these sneaky, information-protecting products and why they might need to be the next thing you add to your arsenal.

 What Is a Masked Card?